The Catamaran Adventures of Noel and Ceu

 Wow…here we are!!!!

-And to my partner in crime, amazing boyfriend thanks for making it all come true and having faith in me (just hope for no MOB lol) I look forward to many great adventures
+And to my partner in crime, amazing husband, thanks for making it all come true and having faith in me (just hope for no MOB lol) I look forward to many great adventures

 • Anthony: